ThemiyaD79/portfolio-website/README.md

-# 🎨 SUDDA: Dynamic Portfolio CMS
+# 🎨 Dynamic Portfolio CMS

-**SUDDA** is a fully dynamic personal portfolio website featuring a custom-built **Content Management System (CMS)**.
+This is a fully dynamic personal portfolio website featuring a custom-built **Content Management System (CMS)**.
 Unlike static portfolios, this application allows the user to update their profile details, manage project showcases, and edit contact information in real-time through a secure Admin Dashboard.

 ### 🖥️ Project Overview
 This project serves as a digital identity hub for creative professionals.
 It bridges the gap between a visually stunning frontend and a functional backend, enabling users to manage their online presence without writing a single line of code.